philoye/emojivert/README.md

 This utility lets you convert from one to the other.

 I personally ran into this issue because Facebook uses the Google encoding in their Graph API.
-To get them to show up properly on OSX/iOS, you need to convert them to unified Unicode.
+To get them to show up properly on OS X/iOS, you need to convert them to unified Unicode.

 ## Usage